ctontario/slate/source/includes/_Admin.md

 ```

 Gets the list of users that the authenticated user can moderate.
-This will include new accounts, institutions
-        added to accounts, and roles added to users at institutions.
+This will include new accounts, institutions added to accounts, and roles added to users at institutions.

-        - If the user has the <strong>system:admin</strong> role, then they will get the full list of users to be moderated in the system

-        - If the user has the <strong>institution:admin</strong> role, they will get the list of users to be moderated for their specific institution(s)

 ### HTTP Request